Metal and Organic Pollutants in Aquatic Resources

 We are particularly interested in emphasizing the connection between environmental quality and human health.
 In all of our projects, we aim to include a component that is directly related to human well-being, such as estimating the potental for adverse health impacts from consumption of contaminants in seafood or from hazadous pesticide application methods.
-This connection is reinforced in our many citizen science programs and community workshops.
-For example, we have partnered with the Arizona Cactus-Pine Girl Scouts to produce the first ASU-STEM fun badge for scouts to get hands-on water quality and wildlife monitoring experience, while also learning about the importance of local water resources for environmental and human health.
+This connection is reinforced in our many citizen science programs, community workshops and drafting of both local and international legislation for improved policy.
+For example, we are working with the American Samoa Environmental Protection Agency to develop fish consumption advisories based on estimated contaminant levels in locally-consumed seafood.
+We have also partnered with the Arizona Cactus-Pine Girl Scouts to produce the first ASU-STEM fun badge for scouts to get hands-on water quality and wildlife monitoring experience, while also learning about the importance of local water resources for environmental and human health.

 Arizona State University, West Campus